 - Can lead to pelvic inflammatory disease in females.
 PID is associated with an increased risk of tubal factor infertility, ectopic pregnancy and chronic pelvic pain

 - Diagnosis using NAAT (nucleic acid amplification technique, eg PCR, polymerase chain reaction) is the current diagnostic gold standard.
 This is frequently combined with a gonorrhoea NAAT in the same test

 - Diagnosis can be made on first void urine in males and vulvovaginal or endocervical swab in females.
-Vulvovaginal swabs can be provider or self-taken, further information on this is available in the ICGP STI e-learning module
+Vulvovaginal swabs can be provider or self-taken.

 - In sexually active men who have sex with men (MSM), depending on sexual exposure, pharyngeal and rectal sites should be tested too.
 Test of cure is not routinely required but is suggested in pregnancy and in women with an intrauterine device.
 If doing a test of cure, wait until at least 3 weeks post completion of treatment